moliver28/research-handbook/content/handbook/business-technology/data-team/platform/ci-for-ds-pipelines/index.md

 ### Key Repository Files

-Within our public **[GitLab Data Science CI Example](https://gitlab.com/gitlab-data/data-science-ci-example)** repository are the following:
+Within our public **[GitLab Data Science CI Example](https://gitlab.com/gitlab-data/data-science-ci-example)** repository are the following key files:
 - **.gitlab-ci.yml**: This is the CI/CD configuration file that define the jobs that define the jobs that will be run in each pipeline.
-This is pulled from the [CI/CD Component Catelog](https://gitlab.com/explore/catalog/gitlab-data/ds-component-pipeline), with only a few variables needed to be specified by the user.
+The actual pipelines are pulled from the [CI/CD Component Catelog](https://gitlab.com/explore/catalog/gitlab-data/ds-component-pipeline), with only the variables that need specified by the user set in this .yml.
 - **Dockerfile**: Instructions for creating the docker image.
 Here we are using python 3.9 running on Ubuntu 22.04 with CUDA drivers for GPU
 - **requirements.txt**: The python packages to install in the docker container
 - **config.yaml**: Configuration for training notebook